 If you didn’t know, you can check out old versions of websites using a website called Wayback Machine.
 It can be fun to look back and see how far you’ve come.
-[The photo below is a screenshot from this failed idea.]

 As youngish twenty-somethings trying to stay healthy while drinking and partying with friends, we figured we could start a blog about that topic.

 Combine the two things we loved… It was a crude blog with lots of potty humor (something Lauren and I love) and here are some photos from it:

 Basically, we would get a little drunk, take photos of recipes, write explicit text on them, and laugh our asses off like a couple of insane hyenas.

 It was fun and stupid and everything in between.